aeyakovenko/toaster/README.md

 Incremental Failure Injection in C
 ==================================

-I've been programing in C for the past 20 years, and I discovered this technique about 8 years ago and it has significantly helped me reduce bugs in production code.
 Most of the challenge in writing bug free C code is dealing with safe error handling.
-This technique allows me to encapsulate all the error handling into a single pattern that allows me to programatically inject errors into every possible error condition.
+This technique encapsulates all the error handling into a single pattern that can be used to programatically inject errors into every possible error condition.

 Single Exit Point and Error Handling Macros
 -------------------------------------------